wp-plugins/bepro-listings/readme.txt

 * Fix issue where sub categories are shown multiple times
 * New filters introduced for easier template management

+= 2.1.27 (Wednesday May 28th 2014) =

+* Fix ajax page feature for the "item name" link on listings
+* Fix admin option for how links open

 == Upgrade Notice ==